Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder: Discussion

-The rose plots in Figure \ref{fig9} show that both the range and the average of the standard deviations decrease when the coupling $\kappa$ increases.
-The latent space plots shown in Figure \ref{fig10} are the visualizations of images of the numerals from 0 to 9 Images are embedded in a 2D map where the axis is the values of the 2D latent variable.
+The latent space plots shown in Figure \ref{fig11} are the visualizations of images of the numerals from 0 to 9 Images are embedded in a 2D map where the axis is the values of the 2D latent variable.
 The same color represents images that belong to the same numeral, and they cluster together since they have higher similarity with each other.
 The distances between spots represent the similarities of images.
 The latent space plots show that the different clusters shrink together more tightly when coupling has a large value.
-The plots shown in Figure \ref{fig11} are the visualization of the learned data manifold generated by the decoder network of the coupled VAE model.
+The plots shown in Figure \ref{fig12} are the visualization of the learned data manifold generated by the decoder network of the coupled VAE model.
 A grid of values from a two-dimensional Gaussian distribution is sampled.
 The distinct digits each exist in different regions of the latent space and smoothly transform from one digit to another.
 This smooth transformation can be quite useful when the interpolation between two observations is needed.
-Additionally, the distribution of distinct digits in the plot becomes more evenly, and the sharpness of the digits increases when $\kappa$ increases.
+Additionally, the distribution of distinct digits in the plot becomes more even, and the sharpness of the digits increases when $\kappa$ increases.

-The reasons that the likelihoods of input images increase and standard deviations of latent variable decrease are analyzed as follows.
+The reasons why the likelihoods of input images increase and the means and standard deviations decrease of latent variable are analyzed as follows.

+\begin{enumerate} \item \textit{How do the coupled reconstruction loss and the coupled divergence contribute to total coupled loss function (negative coupled ELBO)?}

+As shown in Table \ref{tab2}, as the coupling increases from 0 to 0.075, the negative ELBO (the loss) decreases from 172.3 to 146.7, the coupled KL-divergence decreases from 5.8 to 5.6, and the coupled reconstruction loss decreases from 166.5 to 141.1.
+It shows that the reconstruction loss plays a dominant role (with proportion over 96\%), while the divergence term has a much less effect (with proportion under 4\%) in the loss function.
+The overall improvement of coupled loss is based on both the smaller coupled KL divergence and the smaller coupled reconstruction error, instead of a trade-off between them.
+There is a high degree of variability in this improvement, so there ae reasons to be cautious about the degree of improvement.
+Also, since the coupled loss function is adjusting the metric, the property being measured is also adjusting.
+Part of our future research plan is to improve how the relative performance between the reconstruction and the latent model can be compared. \\

-1. Why does the latent variable have a smaller deviation in the coupled VAE model?
+\item \textit{Why does the latent variable have a smaller deviation in the coupled VAE model?}